vickiebananas/nu-web-dev/_assignments/7-frameworks-contd.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NZHp1iMRyUg?si=wk8k9xf6gg7ks1wD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+#### Tips
+- Use your personal email address, not a school/organization one
+- Enable billing for your specific project
+- Remember to change your port for environment variables
+- Try running your app after updating package.json to make sure it works before trying to deploy.
+If it doesn't run, start by debugging the changes required for a module program

 ### What to Submit
 Submit a link to your site.
 Remember all submissions are done through Canvas.